boblone19/OWASP-MSTG/Document-cn/0x04b-Mobile-App-Security-Testing.md

 让我们来定义这些概念:

-- **Black-box testing** is conducted without the tester's having any information about the app being tested.
+- **黑盒 测试** is conducted without the tester's having any information about the app being tested.
 This process is sometimes called "zero-knowledge testing".
 The main purpose of this test is allowing the tester to behave like a real attacker in the sense of exploring possible uses for publicly available and discoverable information.
-- **White-box testing** (sometimes called "full knowledge testing") is the total opposite of black-box testing in the sense that the tester has full knowledge of the app.
+- **白盒 测试** (sometimes called "full knowledge testing") is the total opposite of black-box testing in the sense that the tester has full knowledge of the app.
 The knowledge may encompass source code, documentation, and diagrams.
 This approach allows much faster testing than black-box testing due to it's transparency and with the additional knowledge gained a tester can build much more sophisticated and granular test cases.
-- **Gray-box testing** is all testing that falls in between the two aforementioned testing types: some information is provided to the tester (usually credentials only), and other information is intended to be discovered.
+- **灰盒 测试** is all testing that falls in between the two aforementioned testing types: some information is provided to the tester (usually credentials only), and other information is intended to be discovered.
 This type of testing is an interesting compromise in the number of test cases, the cost, the speed, and the scope of testing.
 Gray-box testing is the most common kind of testing in the security industry.

 We strongly advise that you request the source code so that you can use the testing time as efficiently as possible.
 The tester's code access obviously doesn't simulate an external attack, but it simplifies the identification of vulnerabilities by allowing the tester to verify every identified anomaly or suspicious behavior at the code level.
 A white-box test is the way to go if the app hasn't been tested before.

 Even though decompiling on Android is straightforward, the source code may be obfuscated, and de-obfuscating will be time-consuming.
 Time constraints are therefore another reason for the tester to have access to the source code.

-#### Vulnerability Analysis
+#### 漏洞 分析

 Vulnerability analysis is usually the process of looking for vulnerabilities in an app.
 Although this may be done manually, automated scanners are usually used to identify the main vulnerabilities.
 Static and dynamic analysis are types of vulnerability analysis.

-#### Static versus Dynamic Analysis
+#### 静态 对比 动态 分析

 Static Application Security Testing (SAST) involves examining an application's components without executing them, by analyzing the source code either manually or automatically.
 OWASP provides information about [Static Code Analysis](https://www.owasp.org/index.php/Static_Code_Analysis "OWASP Static Code Analysis") that may help you understand techniques, strengths, weaknesses, and limitations.